msafi/vie/README.md

 ### `VIE_EDITOR`

 You can set the `VIE_EDITOR` environment variable to the shell command of the text editor of your choice.
+This tells vie which command to use to open the cloned repo.

 Examples